caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 ```

 ### Taxa Barplot Creation
-We will now explore our contigs' microbial composition by visualizing a taxanomic bar plot.
+We will now explore our contigs' microbial composition by visualizing a taxonomic bar plot.
 Note that we are using a FeatureTable[PresenceAbsence], and thus are not talking about relative abundance.
 ```shell
 qiime taxa barplot \
   --i-table ./contigs/kraken2-autofmt-presence-absence-contigs.qza \